Causes of Oral Cancer

 How to Lower Your Risk

-• Avoid tobacco and limit alcohol
+• Avoid chewing tobacco and all tobacco products

 • Maintain good oral hygiene